Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENT SETUP

 \section{EXPERIMENT SETUP}

 Since no offline datasets provide users' feedback under varying neighbor interference, we propose a framework for user feedback simulation.
-It is noteworthy that semi-simulation is a viable and commonly practiced experimental method for recommendation tasks in the interactive evaluation settings~\cite{sato2019uplift, gao2024filterbubble,sato2020uplift,gao2023rlrec,zhu2023influ}.
+It is noteworthy that semi-simulation is a viable and commonly practiced experimental method in direct steering~\citep{zhu2023influ, bi2024proactive, wang2024incorporate, lian2025itmprec} and for recommendation tasks in interactive evaluation settings~\citep{sato2019uplift, gao2024filterbubble,sato2020uplift,gao2023rlrec}.
 Following the user feedback simulation, we present how to select target users and items for PRSN.
-Finally, we design evaluation metrics and baselines to reveal the effectiveness of NIRec for PRSN.
+Finally, we design evaluation metrics and baselines.